Cohasset Weed Control Services

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Cohasset

 All commercial weed control in Cohasset must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
 Applicators require licensing in Category 36 (Turf and Ornamental Horticulture), with 10 contact hours of continuing education every three years.
 Certification exams and license renewals are mandatory.
 Federal EPA registration is required for all products, and Restricted Use Pesticides (RUPs) demand strict handling and storage.
 IPM plans must be documented, and environmental impact assessments are needed for large-scale applications.
-Commercial operators must carry 1M per occurrence, 2M aggregate liability insurance, environmental impairment coverage, and workers compensation.
-Detailed application logs, adverse incident reports, and customer notifications are required.
-Coordination with U.S. EPA Region 1 and municipal monitoring programs is essential.
+Commercial operators must carry 1M minimum general liability insurance, environmental impairment coverage, and workers compensation.
+Detailed application logs, adverse incident reports, and customer notifications are required, with coordination between municipal and state monitoring programs.

 Cohasset Board of Health Guidelines for Pesticide Application & Public Safety Protection

-The Cohasset Board of Health oversees public safety during pesticide applications.
-Advance public notification is required 24-48 hours before treatment, with clear signage.
+The Cohasset Board of Health oversees public health and safety during pesticide applications.
+Advance public notification of 24-48 hours is required, with clear signage.
 Setbacks of 100-150 feet are enforced from property lines, wells, water bodies, and sensitive sites like schools and healthcare facilities.
 Re-entry intervals range from 6-48 hours depending on the product.
 Special restrictions apply in organic farming areas.
-Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contacts for exposure (poison control: 1-800-222-1222).
+Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency procedures for exposure (poison control: 1-800-222-1222).
 Applicators must use PPE, calibrate equipment, and prevent spills or drift.
 Post-application monitoring ensures effectiveness and environmental safety.

 Cohasset Board of Health